Cadienvan/key-value-cache/README.md

 # Which parameters are available?

 You can pass a parameter to the KeyValueCache, which defines the key separator.
-As the cache is based on a Map, the key separator is used to split every given array key in a single string.
+As the cache is based on a Map, the key separator is used to split every given array key in a single string to allow key matching.

 # How can I add an element to the cache?